-Dudley has a rich and diverse historic environment which is evident in the survival of individual historic assets and in the local character and distinctiveness of the broader landscape.
-To ensure that historic assets make a positive contribution towards wider economic, social and environmental regeneration, it is important that they are not considered in isolation but are conserved and enhanced within their wider context.

-Planning Policy Statement 5 'Planning for the Historic Environment' encourages Local Planning Authorities to take into account the positive contribution that conservation of historic assets and the historic environment can make to the establishment and maintenance of sustainable communities and economic vitality.

-Core Strategy Policy ENV2 'Historic Character and Local Distinctiveness' requires new developments to preserve and, where appropriate, enhance historic character and local distinctiveness.
+- 3.4.62 Dudley has a rich and diverse historic environment which is evident in the survival of individual heritage assets, both designated and undesignated and in the local character and distinctiveness of the broader townscapes and landscapes of the borough.
+To ensure that heritage assets make a positive contribution towards wider economic, social and environmental regeneration, it is accordingly important that they are not considered in isolation but are conserved and enhanced within their wider context. - 3.4.63 Planning Policy Statement 5 'Planning for the Historic Environment' encourages Local Planning Authorities to take into account the positive contribution that conservation of historic assets and the historic environment can make to the establishment and maintenance of sustainable communities and economic vitality. - 3.4.64 Core Strategy Policy ENV2 'Historic Character and Local Distinctiveness' requires new developments to preserve and, where appropriate, enhance historic character and local distinctiveness.
 Further local detail and guidance is provided within the Historic Environment Supplementary Planning Document (SPD).
 The overarching aim of Historic Environment policies and the SPD are to identify, protect, conserve and enhance the Borough's diverse historic environment and local distinctiveness as a whole.
 Within this wider context there are buildings, areas, landscapes and features that make an important contribution to local character which must also be conserved and enhanced.
-In order to assist the local authority in achieving this objective, planning obligations will be sought.
+In order to assist the local authority in achieving this objective, planning obligations will be sought to deliver specific "Heritage Objectives" (see glossary of terms for definition of 'heritage objective') on a site by site basis.